reefab/Projo/README.md

 And that's pretty much it, drilling the holes in the case took longer.

 Here is the pinout on the router: [MR3020 pins](http://wiki.openwrt.org/_detail/media/tp-link_mr3020_top-pcb-gpio-pins.jpg?id=toh%3Atp-link%3Atl-mr3020).
-I did add a 10K pullup resistor between VCC and TX as recommended on the documentation but I'm not sure if it's necessary.
+I did add a 10K pull-up resistor between VCC and TX as recommended on the documentation but I'm not sure if it's necessary.

 Do note that you'll need a straight DB9<->DB9 male-female cable (or you'll